 - 2 sprigs fresh thyme, plus more for garnish

 - 1 tbsp unsalted butter

 1) Generously season pork chops with salt and pepper and seal in a vacuum bag (here is our DIY guide to vacuum sealing).
-Place pork chops in a Suvie pan, cover with water, and insert into top right zone of your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+Place pork chops in a Suvie pan, and cover with water.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) After the pork chops have finished cooking, remove from vacuum bags and thoroughly pat dry.
 In a large, heavy skillet, heat oil over high heat until smoking.
 Add pork chops and sear for 1 minute on each side, until browned.
 Transfer pork chops to a cutting board, leaving oil in the pan.

 3) Reduce heat to medium, add shallots and cook for 2 minutes, stirring frequently, until translucent.
 Add Port, thawed cherries with juices, thyme, ¼ tsp salt, and a few grinds of black pepper to pan.
 Simmer 9 minutes or until liquid is reduced by half, stirring occasionally and scraping up any browned bits on bottom of pan.

 4) Stir in balsamic vinegar, then turn off heat and stir in butter until sauce thickens slightly and takes on a glossy sheen.
 Discard thyme sprigs and season to taste with salt and pepper.
 Divide pork chops and cherry sauce between plates, garnish with thyme leaves (if using), and serve.

 To make this recipe on the stovetop: in a large, heavy skillet, heat vegetable oil until shimmering.
 Add pork chops and cook for 3 to 4 minutes per side, until browned.
 Transfer pork chops to cutting board, leaving oil in pan, and follow steps 3 and 4 as written.